plo911/MemoWebsite/README.md

 - Discord: **liwuv**
 - Email: erik8347@gmail.com(mailto:erik8347@gmail.com)

-I see what I do about any questions or collaboration opportunities.
+I can think about any questions or collaboration opportunities if it appears.

 ## License
 This project is licensed under the plo911 Proprietary License.
 See the [LICENSE](LICENSE) file for more details.